MariaDB4j/MariaDB4j/README.md

 ----
 MariaDB4j can be used in any Java environment, and is not dependent on dependency injection and the Spring Framework (the dependency to the spring-core*.jar is for a utility, and is unrelated to DI).

-If the application in which you use MariaDB4j is anyway based on Spring already however, then the ready-made `MariaDB4jSpringService` could possibly be useful to you.
+If the application in which you use MariaDB4j is anyway based on Spring already however, then the ready-made [MariaDB4jSpringService](https://github.com/vorburger/MariaDB4j/blob/master/mariaDB4j-core/src/main/java/ch/vorburger/mariadb4j/springframework/MariaDB4jSpringService.java), which you can very easily use in a Spring Boot application, as illustrated in the [MariaDB4jApplication](https://github.com/vorburger/MariaDB4j/blob/master/mariaDB4j-app/src/main/java/ch/vorburger/mariadb4j/springframework/boot/MariaDB4jApplication.java) or the [MariaDB4jSpringServiceTestSpringConfiguration](https://github.com/vorburger/MariaDB4j/blob/master/mariaDB4j/src/test/java/ch/vorburger/mariadb4j/tests/springframework/MariaDB4jSpringServiceTestSpringConfiguration.java) could possibly be useful to you.
+In [issue #64](https://github.com/vorburger/MariaDB4j/issues/64) there is also a discussion mentioning that _"to achieve the correct initialization order, use Spring's named beans and @DependsOn annotation; the DataSource initialization have to wait until MariaDB is ready to receive connections"_ and pointing to a [TestDbConfig.java gist](https://gist.github.com/zaenk/71e2e1ee5340fa19a4fcd3b67b003a59).

 How (CLI)
 ----